harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - A C++ compiler is used to compile C++ source code files.
 - The C++ compiler sequentially goes through each source code (`.cpp`) file in your program, and does two important tasks:
 	- The compiler checks your C++ code to make sure it follows the rules of the C++ language.
 If it does not, the compiler will give you an error.
 The compilation process will also be aborted until the error is fixed.
 	- The compiler translates your C++ code into machine language instructions.
-These instructions are stored in an intermediate file called an **object file**.
+These instructions are stored in an intermediate file called an <mark class="hltr-trippy">object file</mark>.
 The object file also contains metadata that is required or useful in subsequent steps.
 - Object files are typically named `name.o` or `name.obj`, where the `name` is the same name as the `name.cpp` file it was produced from.
 - Installing a compiler will be covered later.

 ### Step 5: Linking object files and libraries
-- After the compiler has successfully finished, another program called the **linker** kicks in.
+- After the compiler has successfully finished, another program called the <mark class="hltr-trippy">linker</mark> kicks in.
 	- The linker's job is to combine all of the object files and produce the desired output file (typically an executable file).
-This process is called **linking**.
+This process is called <mark class="hltr-trippy">linking</mark>.
 - The linker has three main functionalities:
 	- The linker reads in each of the object files generated by the compiler and makes sure they are valid.
 	- The linker ensures all cross-file dependencies are resolved properly.
 For example, if you define something in one `.cpp` file, and then use it in a different `.cpp` file, the linker connects the two together.
 If the linker is unable to connect a reference to something with its definition, you'll get a linker error, and the linking process will abort.
 	- The linker also is capable of linking library files.
-A **library file** is a collection of precompiled code that has been "packaged up" for reuse in other programs.
+A <mark class="hltr-trippy">library file</mark> is a collection of precompiled code that has been "packaged up" for reuse in other programs.
-- C++ comes with an extensive library called the **C++ Standard Library** that provides a set of useful capabilities for use in your programs.
+- C++ comes with an extensive library called the <mark class="hltr-trippy">C++ Standard Library</mark> that provides a set of useful capabilities for use in your programs.
 	- Almost every C++ program written utilizes the standard library in some form, so it's very common for the standard library to get linked into your programs.
 Most linkers will automatically link in the standard library as soon as you use any part of it, so this generally isn't something you need to worry about.
 - You can also optionally link other libraries.
 - Once the linker has finished linking all the object files and libraries successfully, then you will have an executable file that you can run.

->[!important] Building
+>[!important] Definition: Building
 >Because there are multiple steps involved, the term **building** is often used to refer to the full process of converting source code files into an executable that can be run.
 A specific executable produced as the result of building is sometimes called a **build**.
 >For complex projects, build automation tools (such as make or build2) are often used to help automate the process of building programs and running automated tests.